heymumford/Samstraumr/README.md

 ## Why This Work Fuels My Joy

-Most code I've written professionally has been bound by time, scope, and resources of a project plan.
-I've always wanted to try my hand at designing a computing framework that emits glimmers of the bits of world I find elegant.
-For me, Samstraumr is my ever evolving attempt at creating that.
-I hope it never ends.
+Most code I've written professionally has been bound by the time, scope, and resources of a project plan.
+I've dreamt of designing a computing framework that emits glimmers of the bits of world I find elegant.
+For me, Samstraumr is my evolving attempt at creating such a framework, extensible to all modern programming languages.
+My dream is that this framework finds applications useful to humanity, and that such applications outlive me.

 Some highlights of my goals: